spack/spack-tutorial/tutorial_environments.rst

 Environments do not have to be created in or managed by a Spack instance.
 Rather, their environment files can be placed in any directory.
-This feature can be quite helpful for environment- based software releases and CI/CD.
+This feature can be quite helpful for use cases such as environment-based software releases and CI/CD.

 Let's create an *independent* environment from scratch for a simple
 project: